kukuu/games/JavaScript-Object.md

 ```
 It's wise to use the default for the switch case operator, because a React component always
 has to return an element or null.
 If a component has a conditional rendering based on a string,
-it makes sense to describe the interface of the component with TypeScript:
+it makes sense to describe the interface of the component with TypeScript.
+Using union operator

 ```
 type Status = 'info' | 'warning' | 'error';